-Summary : Experience the wonders of the Antarctic while in the company of expert expedition leaders specializing in fields such oceanography, biology, history, geology, ornithology, photography and environmental science.
+Summary : Experience the wonders of the Antarctic while in the company of experienced expedition leaders specializing in fields such as marine biology, history, geology, ornithology, and photography.
 Marvel at the frosted wilderness of glistening white as far as the eye can see.
 Natural ice sculptures appear like enormous works of avant-garde art.
 This is the modern explorer’s final frontier.
 Hear the calls of penguins multiplied by the thousands, watch leopard seals perfectly at ease in the company of visitors, feel the unspeakable magnificence of a whale breaching from beneath cold ocean waters.
 Experience astounding animal encounters – opportunities found nowhere else on Earth on this trip of a lifetime.

 Activities : Birding, Hiking

 Departing from Buenos Aires, take a charter flight to Ushuaia and transfer to the port.
 Embark the vessel and bid farewell to Tierra del Fuego, the ‘Land at the End of the World’.
 Settle in, explore the ship and meet the Expedition Team.

 The Drake Passage has a notorious reputation for its turbulent seas due to the Antarctic Convergence, a natural boundary where cold polar water flows northward and warmer equatorial water moves southward.
 When they meet, nutrients are pushed to the surface, often attracting a multitude of seabirds and whales.
 Spend some time on deck watching the horizon and the variety of seabirds such as albatross and petrels that glide in the air currents of the ship’s wake.
 Have your cameras ready to capture the magical color of a midnight sunset.